nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the displayed list size)<br>
        Expected: Similar to previous.

+### Listing Events

+1. No prerequisite.

+2. Test case: `listevent`<br>
+   Expected: All events are displayed.
+Details of successful command execution shown in the status message.

 ### Sorting event list

 1. Prerequisite: Current list of events has at least 2 events.